Updated: Nov 16, 2021

-It's been a strange winter so far.
-Days veer wildly from unseasonably warm, to full coatings of ice with no warning.
-So the other day when Gina reminded me to put the Christmas tree out for recycling, I casually stepped out of the back door, straight onto ice and found myself on my back, staring up at the 6am sky, wondering if all my limbs would still function.
+Winter can be strange in the UK, days can veer wildly from unseasonably warm, to full coatings of ice with no warning.
+Then you casually step out of your back door, straight onto ice, and find yourself on your back, staring up at the 6am sky, wondering if all your limbs will still function.

 Is there a good way to fall if I slip on ice?